 The Shoreham, 400 E. South Water St., was the first building in Magellan’s Lakeshore East development in New Eastside and was completed in 2005.
-The Tides, 360 E. Randolph St., was completed in 2008.
+The Tides, 360 E. South Water St., was completed in 2008.
 Both buildings had been managed by Magellan Property Management until December 12, 2017, when Lincoln Property Company—based in Dallas, Texas—took over management of the two residential buildings.

 Irini Boeder, the assistant Vice President of Marketing for Lincoln Properties confirmed the change.
 “Lincoln Property Company, the second largest property company in the nation, has been selected as management by the existing ownership group,” Boeder said in December last year.

 Staff of the two buildings were notified of the change by supervisors in early November.
 When the announcement broke, Shoreham and Tides desk and maintenance staff were uncertain if they would retain their jobs.
 Residents were sent an email right before the holiday season last year, informing them no checks would be taken for the annual staff holiday fund collection due to a change in management companies.

 Shoreham resident Norma Alanis said she was upset about the loss of the holiday fund, but she was happy with the overall change. “[Lincoln Property Company]